 It’s funny how we sometimes believe things that don’t make sense or that have no supporting evidence whatever.
 Conspiracy theories abound today.
 The tabloids do a multimillion-dollar business tantalizing believing readers with a steady diet of the sensational, if not the ridiculous.
 You’ve seen the headlines: Elvis is still alive.
 JFK was abducted by aliens.
 Hitler is living in Argentina.
 Miners discover an opening to hell.
 Half alligator, half human baby.
 World to end in 2005.

-And then there are the facts we simply take for granted in our modern scientific world: The world is a sphere, not flat like a pancake.
+There are facts we simply take for granted in our modern world: The world is a sphere, not flat like a pancake.
 The earth revolves around the sun, not vice versa.
 A virus causes measles.
 Alexander Graham Bell invented the telephone.
 Abraham Lincoln wrote the Gettysburg Address on the back of an envelope.

 On the night before he was betrayed and arrested for trial and crucifixion, Jesus ate his final meal with his disciples.
 As he blessed and broke the ritual bread, he told his disciples, “This is my body given for you; do this in remembrance of me” (Luke 22:19).
 As he lifted and blessed the cup of ritual wine, he told them: “Drink from it, all of you.
 This is my blood of the covenant, which is poured out for many for the forgiveness of sins” (Matthew 26:27-28).